-Registration will be opened in due time.
+Registration is now open.
 Please register individually and by name; 2-3 members of each Research Infrastructure are allowed to register in the "Member of an RI" category.
-Please note that seating is limited, and we will confirm reservations on a first-come, first-served basis.
+Please note that seating is limited, and we will confirm reservations, as the event nears, on a first-come, first-served basis.

 The building is in the center of Prague, in the Lesser Town.
 It has been built, in largely today's shape, in the 17th century; it served as a jesuit monastery ("House of professions").
 The building has a rectangular shape with a small yard in the middle; three wings now belong to the University, and the fourth to the (roman-catholic) church.
 The church is the largest baroque church in Prague (the right-hand picture below).